 More standardization in health care won't make things better, in fact it will make things worse.
 Currently health care is already so standardized due to regulation that the entire market behaves like a monopoly, and people have no available low cost alternatives.
 This is why those who can't afford health care simply go without.
 If there were health care that was designed for low incomes then they would be able to pay for it.

 There is of course the laughable assertion that having the government controlling our health care will somehow make things MORE efficient rather than less.
 I've seen studies estimating the amount of money wasted by the US federal government to be as high as 30%.
 So how are they going to improve the efficiency of our health care system?
 If you read some of the details of the act, you will see that a large part of how they plan to pay for it involves taxing health care providers and health insurance companies in order to “punish” them for charging too much.
 How is taxing health care more going to reduce the price?
 Obviously if a company has to pay more taxes they will RAISE prices to the customer which is us.
 The government taxing some people to give that money to other is not going to do anything about the total cost of health care.
 All it will do is hide how much each individual is paying.
-Since part of your health care will be paid by you directly and another part will be paid by taxes both from you and from companies, you will never know exactly what you are paying.
+Since part of your health care will be paid by you directly and another part will be paid by taxes both from you and from your employer, you will never know exactly what you are paying.
 Ignorance alas, is not bliss.
-If you're company puts a freeze in raises in order to pay for extra taxes or health care expenses, and you get a small decrease in out of pocket premiums do you have more money or less at the end of the day?
-The answer is likely to be less.
+If your company puts a freeze on raises in order to pay for extra taxes and health care expenses, and you get a small decrease in out of pocket premiums do you have more money or less at the end of the day?
+The answer is less, a lot less.

 One of the fallacies promoted to justify the Affordable Care Act is the idea that we are getting some kind of free lunch.
 The problem is that Their Aint No Such Thing As A Free Lunch, or TANSTAAFL.